 Cancerous (malignant) tumors of the small intestine include adenocarcinoma, carcinoid, gastrointestinal stromal tumor, lymphoma, and cancer that has spread from other places in the body.
 All these tumors have the potential to invade the bowel wall, move into adjoining lymph nodes, and spread to distant organs (metastasize).

-Each year, U.S. doctors diagnose close to 9,000 malignant small intestine tumors.
+Each year, U.S. doctors diagnose over 9,000 malignant small intestine tumors.
 While the number of cases of small bowel cancer is on the rise, this is a small number relative to the frequency of tumors in other parts of the GI tract.
 Reasons given include:

 The liquid nature of the contents of the small intestine may be less irritating to the mucosa, the innermost lining of the small bowel.

-The less time it takes for food to move through the small bowel may reduce exposure to cancer-causing chemicals.
+The smaller amount of time it takes for food to move through the small bowel may reduce exposure to cancer-causing chemicals.